 2.3.
 Growing biofilm on implants

 Implants were placed in an autoclavable sterile Pyrex® baking dish (8in X 5in X 4in) followed by 400-600mL of BHI broth or until all implants’ surfaces were covered.
 An overnight culture of SAP231 was added to the dish at a ratio of 1:1000 and mixed throughout for 30s.
 The media and implants were covered and incubated for 24h at 37°C under static conditions.
 Media was exchanged every 24h for 3 days.
-On the third day, the media was exchanged and incubated for 30 minutes before washing each implant with 10mL of Phosphate-Buffered Saline (PBS).
+On the third day, the media was exchanged and incubated for 30 minutes before washing each implant with 10mL of Phosphate-Buffered Saline (PBS) to dislodge the non-adherent bacteria.

 2.4.
 IVIS imaging

 An in vitro imaging system (IVIS 100, Xenogen)) was used to measure the metabolically active biofilm semi-quantitatively on each implant.
-This system uses a color scale heat map to indicate the different intensities of metabolic activity and the amount of localized biomass where red is equivalent to high metabolic activity and blue or black is equivalent to low metabolic activity.
+This system uses a color scale heat map to indicate the different intensities of metabolic activity where red is equivalent to high metabolic activity and blue or black is equivalent to low metabolic activity.
 An image editing software (Adobe Photoshop ver.
 22.4.2) was used to stitch and overlay the colored image with a plain image to be able to visually see where the bacteria attached.

 2.5.
 Scanning Electron Microscopy (SEM)

 Before imaging each implant by scanning electron microscopy (SEM) (Apreo FEG SEM, Thermo Scientific), each implant was soaked in prefixing agents containing 2.5% glutaraldehyde in 0.2M cacodylate buffer (pH 7.4) for 24 hours at room temperature.
 These components were then rinsed three times with cacodylate buffer.
 After the final rinse, the components were dehydrated by placing in increasing concentrations of an ethanol series (70%, 90%, and 100%) three times each for 20 min followed by dehydration in 100% hexamethyldisilazane (HMDS) twice for 5 min each.
 Components were then dried at room temperature before imaging.
 The acquired images were then false colored using a photo editing software (Adobe Photoshop® ver.
 22.4.2) to distinguish bacterial attachment from the implant surfaces.
+Because SEM is time consuming over larger areas such as implants, we choose specific regions of what we believed were area of interest during imaging.
+Also, accurate measurement of the roughness on raised or sharp edges was not possible using the profilometer.
+Therefore, we restricted our measurements only to areas where the measurement was possible.

 2.6.
 Roughness characterization